Overview

 For Agent v6.10+, awsvpc mode is supported for applicative containers, provided that security groups are set to allow the host instance’s security group to reach the applicative containers on relevant ports.

-While it’s possible to run the Agent in awsvpc mode, it’s not the recommended setup, because it may be difficult to retrieve the ENI IP to reach the Agent for Dogstatsd metrics and APM traces.
+You can run the Agent in awsvpc mode, but Datadog does not recommend this because it may be difficult to retrieve the ENI IP to reach the Agent for DogStatsD metrics and APM traces.
+Instead, run the Agent in bridge mode with port mapping to allow easier retrieval of host IP through the metadata server.

-FIPS proxy for GOVCLOUD environments
+FIPS proxy for Datadog for Government environments

 {